Fantom-foundation/go-lachesis/docs/demo.rst

 EVM Demo
 ========

-One of the coolest things that software like Babble can do is to make many computers behave as one.
+One of the coolest things that software like Lachesis can do is to make many computers behave as one.
 This is basically what Bitcoin and Ethereum do but they work with their own consensus algorithms which sacrifice speed and efficiency over the ability to run in a public environment.

-Here we will demonstrate how to run the Ethereum Virtual Machine (EVM) on top of Babble.
+Here we will demonstrate how to run the Ethereum Virtual Machine (EVM) on top of Lachesis.
 We took the Go-Ethereum codebase and stripped out all the pieces we didn't need.
-Then we plugged that into Babble and showed how the result can be used as a distributed computing engine for permissioned networks with the maximum level of Byzantine Fault Tolerance and greater speed.
+Then we plugged that into Lachesis and showed how the result can be used as a distributed computing engine for permissioned networks with the maximum level of Byzantine Fault Tolerance and greater speed.